 Alphonse has 1 feminine form: Alphonsine.

 Presented below is the birth name popularity of Alphonse for boys.
 Alphonse reached its top position of #316 in the U.S. during 1910-1919, but is not listed at the moment.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

 Al, Alfie, Alfons, Alfonso (#849 in 2014), Alfonzo, Alford, Alonso (#708), Alonzo (#525), Alphonso, Lon, Lonnie and Lonny are the prominent varying forms of Alphonse.
-Adoption of these boy names reached its most widespread during 1890-1899 and has become significantly lower since (usage 0.0706%, down 80.2%), with versions like Alfonso, Alphonso, Lon, Lonnie and Lonny becoming somewhat dated.
+Adoption of these boy names reached its most widespread during 1890-1899 (usage of 0.3565%) and has become significantly lower since (usage 0.0706%, down 80.2%), with versions like Alfonso, Alphonso, Lon, Lonnie and Lonny becoming somewhat dated.
 Alonso (#708) is the most contemporarily stylish name for newborns in this compilation.
 Below is a graphed analysis of the popularity of the boy name Alphonse and associated names.
 (Top 1000 Baby Names Records, 2014)